 Remember, your first term in the MBA program will be an adjustment, so you are encouraged to plan your course load carefully.
 Keep in mind that the core course work is intense, and that Fall semester is also packed with recruiting events, club and section activities, leadership opportunities, the Michigan football season, and simply acclimating to school life and a new town!
 If you have concerns about your course load be sure to talk with your Academic Advisor.

 Q. How do I get registered for classes?

 A. Ross Academic Services will load you into your required core courses in early August.
 Starting August 13 at 10 a.m. you'll be able to make changes to your schedule, such as dropping waived core and adding electives (see General Registration below).

 Q. Where do I look up my schedule?

 A. Wolverine Access is the University website that maintains course registration, student records, address updates, and more.
 Using your uniqname and password, you can drop or add classes, check your registration or grades, update your address, and request transcripts.
 If you have questions about how to use or perform certain functions in Wolverine Access, you can search the Help Menu for detailed step by step instructions and tips.
 Academic Services has also prepared instructions regarding How to Add & Drop Classes posted on iMpact.

 Q. How do I find out what courses are being offered and when?

-A. Starting October 14, you can view the full University schedule (including Ross and non-Ross courses) on Wolverine Access, or via the Office of the Registrar - this site has a helpful CSV file version that can be downloaded and filtered to identify Ross classes.
-For general overviews of business courses being offered each term, browse the Ross course descriptions.
-As you review course options, keep in mind that MBA1 students may NOT register for courses in addition to MAP (BA 553) during Winter B.
+A. You can view the full University schedule (including Ross and non-Ross courses) on Wolverine Access, or via the Office of the Registrar, which has a helpful .CSV file version that can be downloaded/sorted for specific units, days, times, etc. For general overviews of business courses being offered each term, browse the Ross course descriptions.

 Q. What are my core requirements?